 Audio translations for useful Tagalog and Ilocano vocabularies can be found below.
 Hovering underlined texts gives you Tagalog and Ilocano translations.

 Ms. France was crowned Ms. Universe 2017 in the Philippines.
-Ms. Haiti was first runner-up and Ms. Columbia came in as 2nd runner-up.
+Ms. Haiti was first runner-up and Ms. Colombia came in as 2nd runner-up.

 When and where was it held?

 The Philippines couldn’t be prouder to have hosted the 66th Ms. Universe 2017 on January 29th, 2017.
 Other years that were hosted by the Philippines were 1974-23rd edition, and 1994 – 43rd edition.

 Steve Harvey was the main host, despite the controversy of introducing the wrong winner last year.
 Ashley Graham served as the backstage host.
 Steve and Pia Wurtzbach made some funny moments when she offered Steve a pair of glasses to read the final results.
 Steve made some funny gestures and had said “Listen to me, sir, this got to be right, okay?” after he was given the card for the final result.

 Dayanara Torres, former Miss Universe from Puerto Rico; Sushmita Sen, first ever Miss Universe from India; Leila Lopes, first Miss Universe from Angola; Mickey Boardman, editorial director of PAPER magazine; Cynthia Bailey, founder of The Bailey Agency School of Fashion; and Francine LeFrak, Tony award-winning producer, social entrepreneur and women’s empowerment activist.
 Mickey Boardman was asked in the beginning who were his favorite candidates and he named Canada, France, Brazil, and the Philippines.
 Ms. Cynthia Bailey named Haiti, France, and Canada.

 Who made it to the TOP 9 and what did they have to say about themselves?